blambeau/phd/writing/NOTES.md

     * The graphical distinction between accepting and non-accepting states has not be introduced (double-circle)

-  * 2.7 Model Synthesis Revisited

-    * Move all but intra-phd references in related work.

   * Everywhere

     * How to change captions' font??